yowlonglee/Enhanced-Powergaming-Scripts/README.French.md

 - script_dialog is defaulted to 1.
 This turns on or off hover text appearing when certain abilities are used in combat.

+- target_dancing_sword is defaulted to 1.
+This targets Dancing Swords with Magic Missiles when no other enemies are present/targetable.

 - disabling_spells is defaulted to 0.
 This turns on or off the MOCore and MOSkald scripts using disabling spells.

-- target_dancing_sword is defaulted to 1.
-This targets Dancing Swords with Magic Missiles when no other enemies are present/targetable.
+- fast_healing is defaulted to 0.
+This turns on or off instant casting of healing spells to speed up the healing process when out of combat.

 ## Remerciements

 - Sarevok57 whose scripts were my inspiration to write these and what mine were originally based on.
+- Bubb for assistance with EEex lua code.
+- CamDawg_G3 for providing insight and feedback into difficult code.
 - FixTesteR for encouraging compatability with Spell Revisions and bug testing.
 - Mike1072 for feedback and assisting in getting these published on Gibberlings3.
 - subtledoctor for troubleshooting AI script issues with Spell Revisions and using sections of his coding to create and assign new spell states for SR.